-Blasts in Jerusalem wounds 11; suspected Palestinian attack
+Blasts in Jerusalem wound 14; suspected Palestinian attack

-One of the blasts went off near a bus stop on the edge of the city, where commuters usually crowd waiting for buses.
+The first explosion went off near a bus stop on the edge of the city, where commuters usually crowd waiting for buses.
 The second went off in Ramot, a neighborhood in the city’s north.
-Hospitals said they received about a dozen wounded, including two who were critically injured and two seriously.
+Israel’s rescue service Magen David Adom said four people were seriously wounded in the blasts.

 The apparent attacks came as Israeli-Palestinian tensions are high, following months of Israeli raids in the occupied West Bank prompted by a spate of deadly attacks against Israelis that killed 19 people.
 There has been an uptick in recent weeks in Palestinian attacks.

-The violence also comes as former Israeli Prime Minister Benjamin Netanyahu is holding coalition talks after national elections and is likely to form what’s expected to be Israel’s most right wing government.
+The violence also comes as former Israeli Prime Minister Benjamin Netanyahu is holding coalition talks after national elections and is likely to form what’s expected to be Israel’s most right-wing government.

-Police said the twin blasts occurred amid the buzz of rush hour traffic and they closed part of a main highway leading out of the city, where the fist explosion went off.
+Police said their initial findings showed that explosive devices were placed at the two sites.
+The twin blasts occurred amid the buzz of rush hour traffic and police closed part of a main highway leading out of the city, where the fist explosion went off.
+Video from shortly after the first blast showed debris strewn along the sidewalk as the wail of ambulances blared.

 “It was a crazy explosion.
-There is damage everywhere here, ” Yosef Haim Gabay, a medic who was at the scene when blast occurred, told Israeli Army Radio.
+There is damage everywhere here, ” Yosef Haim Gabay, a medic who was at the scene when the first blast occurred, told Israeli Army Radio.
 “I saw people with wounds bleeding all over the place.”

 While Palestinians have carried out stabbings, car rammings and shootings in recent years, bombing attacks have become very rare since the end of a Palestinian uprising nearly two decades ago.